Connecting youth and young adults to career exploration opportunities to help them envision their future

-Resume workshops and mock interviews: Participants can get help creating a resume or get their existing resume reviewed by professionals.
+Participants can get help creating a resume or get their existing resume reviewed by professionals.
 Attendees practice their interview skills and receive feedback from professionals.

-Career tours, demos, and panels: Youth do an on-site workplace visit and meet with professionals for an informational session about the company.
+Youth do an on-site workplace visit and meet with professionals for an informational session about the company.
 A variety of professionals speak about their personal background, career experiences, and answer questions about their industries.
 Professionals host an interactive activity related to their job while sharing information about their industry.
 Participants receive all necessary materials to follow along with the demonstration.

-Hiring events: Group hiring events allow youth to apply and interview for jobs with a UWBA employer partner.
+Group hiring events allow youth to apply and interview for jobs with a UWBA employer partner.

 HEAR FROM OUR PAST STUDENTS!